 - Support to the voluntary sector

-The service produces annual ward action plans for the nine multi member wards.
-The plans outline the activities to be delivered that meet the regeneration needs of the individual areas.
+The service produces local action plans for the thirteen regeneration areas.
+These plans outline the activities to be delivered that meet the regeneration needs of the individual areas.
 The activities within the action plan focus on:

 - Developing the capacity of individuals and community based projects and initiatives to assist regeneration in the most disadvantaged communities.

 - Delivering targeted, specialist campaigns, interventions and support to improve health and employability in these communities.

 The Community Empowerment Act 2015 states that all Community Planning Partnerships in Scotland must develop plans for those communities which experience the poorest outcomes.
 These plans must identify local priorities and detail actions to be taken to reduce inequalities.
 In West Lothian thirteen 'regeneration areas' have been identified.
 All of the identified regeneration areas have data zones within the bottom 20% of the Scottish Index of Multiple Deprivation.

 Based on data in the Scottish Index of Multiple Deprivation, a database of information about communities across Scotland published by the Scottish Government, the thirteen areas identified in West Lothian.
 To see what is happening in each Regeneration Area please click on the areas below: